Featuring two Keurig coffee maker reviews and one comparison.

-It is able to process the new and the original K-cup sizes, although they need to be of recent manufacture due to the programming label, and also uses the Keurig 2.0 pod cup as well as able to process a whole carafe of coffee.
+The K575 processes the new and the original K-cup sizes, although they need to be of recent manufacture due to the programming label, and also uses the Keurig 2.0 pod cup as well as able to process a whole carafe of coffee.
 That’s three sizes in total.

 If you WANT all the extras, this is the Keurig single cup coffee maker for you.
 This is the one we chose simply because our first Keurig was an exceptional value, and we were more than willing to go for the better unit.
 We discovered having the extra options came in handy when we finally DID need them.

 Keurig is a popular option, having sold 10.1 million units in 2013 alone.